wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WPMS, export in subsites now dumps the settings of the current site, not the main
 * Change: further to the bugfix above, WPMS subsites now have a button to import main site's settings
 * Bugfix: missing custom menus no longer mess up the Toolbar menus, and display an error message at the plugin options page
-* Bugfix: search icon can now be moved and removed
+* Bugfix: the search icon can now be moved and removed
 * Change: the hook 'symposium_toolbar_add_user_action' now allows to add several items to user actions - developers, make sure you are returning an array of arrays!

 PS: I am jumping from 0.0.17 to 0.18.0 to free up the third digit and use it for project internal communication.